 Once you have those credits, they fall under something called a capital dividend account or CDA.
 It is a notional account where they start to accredit any tax-free dollars you can pull out for the corporation owners.

 If you are making investments inside your corporation, make sure you are also checking your capital dividend accounts to see if you can pull some tax-free dollars out of your corporation.
 Remember, a successful investment portfolio is not just about the rate of return.
 It is about having effective planning to create the financial future that you dream of.

-If you want to learn how to grow an investment portfolio inside of your corporation, visit our Contact Page to get in touch with us and we’d be happy to run you through our full financial Blueprint Process.
+If you want to learn how to grow an investment portfolio inside of your corporation, book a call and we’d love to run you through our full financial Blueprint Process.